 Answer: A transaction can be defined as a group of tasks performed on a database.
-A transaction is a very small unit of the program and it may contain several low-level tasks.
+A transaction is a small unit of the program, and it may contain several low-level tasks.

-39. Name all the properties of the Transaction
+41. Name all the properties of the transaction.

-Answer: The transaction has four basic properties which are known as ASID
+Answer: The transaction has four basic properties, which are known as ACID:

-Answer: A Transaction is an atomic unit of processing which means a transaction must be treated as an atomic unit, which is either perform all operations or none.
+Answer: A transaction is an atomic unit of processing, which means a transaction must be treated as a whole.
+In other words, it means either performing all operations or none.

-Answer: The BETWEEN clause is used to query over a range of sets whereas the IN clause is used to query for some specific sets inside the parenthesis.
+Answer: The BETWEEN clause is used to query over a range of sets, whereas the IN clause is used to query for some specific sets inside the parenthesis.
+Example

 SELECT * FROM Employee WHERE emp_id BETWEEN 20 AND 30; SELECT * FROM Employee WHERE emp_id IN (30,34,37,38);

-44. Write an SQL query to select all employees details whose name start with A
+45. Write an SQL query to select all employees' details whose names start with A.

 SELECT * FROM Employees WHERE emp_name like 'A%';

-45. What is the difference between a NULL value and Zero?
+46. What is the difference between a NULL value and zero?

-Answer: A NULL value is used to represent those values that are not assigned or unavailable whereas Zero is an Integer that possesses a value.
+Answer: A NULL value is used to represent a value that is not assigned or unavailable, whereas zero is an integer that possesses a value.

 SELECT COUNT(*) FROM student;